 The various terms you should understand when applying for a car loan include the following:

 Principal: This is the amount you borrow to purchase a vehicle.

-Loan Term: This is the length of time you have to pay back the car loan.
+Loan Term: This is the time you have to pay back the car loan.
 It can range from 1-8 years (12-96 months).